 Revolutions in 2nd Millenia Technology - Chapter 2

 A thought experiment.
+Hopefully an entertaining one.

-So FVR was not the kind of technical innovation that anyone had predicted would dominate humanity’s progress through the middle and latter years of the 21st Century.
+FVR was not the kind of technical innovation that anyone had predicted would dominate humanity’s progress through the middle and latter years of the 21st Century.
 This was a technology that operated in the physical rather than the digital realm — emphasising human corporeality rather than a digital alternative.
 Yet however unexpected, or out of place, once it arrived FVR became the dominant force in shaping the development of human society for decades to come.

 FVR was created and innovated by Nuvorm Incorporated under Oscar Nuvorm’s leadership.
-Building upon existing freeze-drying and vacuum-packing technologies (implemented at scale for the food industry by Oscar’s father, Viktor Nuvorm), Nuvorm Inc. made advances in human centred biotech that would revolutionise the transport industry and society as a whole.
+Building upon existing freeze-drying and vacuum-packing technologies (implemented at scale for the food industry by Oscar’s father, Viktor Nuvorm), Nuvorm Inc. made advances in human centered biotech that would revolutionise the transport industry and society as a whole.

 It’s unclear where, how and why the idea originated, but in the mid 2020s Nuvorm’s R&D team started to explore opportunities in freeze-drying and vacuum-packing live tissue with the intention of re-hydrating and re-animating it at a later point.
 They combined stem cell research, cryogenics and experiments in nano-technology.

-The first freeze-dried vacuum-packed human was successfully processed and restored to life on May 15 2033, when Oscar Nuvorm himself was freeze dried at 06:43 EST and reanimated at 19:29 EST. The official Nuvorm name for the process was “Freeze-drying, Vacuum-Packing and Re-animating” (FVR).
+The first freeze-dried vacuum-packed human was successfully processed and restored to life on May 15 2033, when Oscar Nuvorm himself was freeze dried at 06:43 EST and re-animated at 19:29 EST. The official Nuvorm name for the process was “Freeze-drying, Vacuum-Packing and Re-animating” (FVR).

-Oscar Nuvorm had hoped that the technology would revolutionise space travel, but the R&D team were clear that the freeze-dried state could only be maintained for 18hrs maximum - nowhere near the months and years that it would take to travel to distant planets using the rocket technology available at the time.
+Oscar Nuvorm had hoped that the technology would revolutionise space travel, but the R&D team were clear that the freeze-dried state could only be maintained for 18 hours maximum - nowhere near the months and years that it would take to travel to distant planets using the rocket technology available at the time.
 (See Chapter 4 for more detail regarding how the impasse was eventually broken in the early part of the 22nd Century CE).
 So Nuvorm was left with a revolutionary capability but with no practical or purposeful application.

 Eager to find a buyer for the technology Nuvorm entered into dialogue with the military, health professionals and representatives of the legal and justice system.
 A number of uses were provisioned, but none that would offer a return on Nuvorm’s significant financial and personal investment.